 12. Regular Security Assessments and Penetration Testing

 Conduct periodic security assessments to identify vulnerabilities and gaps in your Microsoft 365 setup.
-Consider penetration testing services to simulate real-world attacks and strengthen your defenses.
+Consider cybersecurity assessment services to simulate real-world attacks and strengthen your defenses.